dale-c-anderson/workstation/README.md

    sudo ./bootstrap recipes/Ubuntu_22.04
    ```
    * The bootstrap script installs ansible, downloads the contrib roles specified in `galaxy/requirements.yml`, and runs `ansible-playbook` for the recipe you chose.
-   * The script should be run with `sudo`, as opposed to logging in as root.
+   * The script should be run with `sudo`, as opposed to logging in as root, because some of the stuff installed will be to your own ~/bin directory.

 ## Followup